 Tinashe’s whispered question snapped me out of my panic as I had been trying to figure a way out of the situation instead of paying attention to him.
 And I remember how I sighed deeply…or had it been dramatically… as I walked towards him, taking his hand in mine, and lead him to the table.

 “Of course I care, Tina, I love you more than I have ever loved anyone in my life,” I responded, feeling so guilty that I had him questioning what we had.

 “Then what is going on?
 Why do I feel like we are not in this together anymore?”

 “Tinashe…” I sighed again, realizing that I had to be honest with him.
 I didn’t have it under control as I had thought I did, or maybe I had just been in denial?
 “Babe, I …I have a confession to make…I have an addiction…”

 “Uh, I mean, it’s not something bad but umm yeah…” I tried to explain, how does one say what I wanted to say without sounding stupid.

-“Hope what are you talking about?
-And why am just finding this out now?”
+“Hope, what are you talking about?
+And why am I just finding this out now?”

 “Um, because I thought it was over?
 I thought I had conquered it.”

-“What’s this it?
+“What’s the addiction?
 You still haven’t said, are you just trying to cover up for yourself again?”